 Immediately pour into a medium heatproof bowl to stop cooking, scraping out all of the butter from the pan with the spatula.

-• In a small bowl, combine the flaxseed meal with 5 tablespoons (70 mL) of warm water.
 Whisk well to combine and rest for 15 minutes, whisking again halfway through and once more at the end of the 15 minutes.

-• While waiting for the butter and flax egg, coarsely chop the chocolate and set aside.
 If desired, reserve 12 pieces of chopped chocolate to press into each cookie.

-• Once flax eggs have gelled and brown butter has cooled, add both to a large bowl.
+• Wet ingredients: Once flax eggs have gelled and brown butter has cooled, add both to a large bowl.
 Add the brown sugar, cane sugar, and vanilla.
-Use an electric mixer on medium to mix everything together until well combined and small waves appear, about 30 seconds (or use a whisk and arm power for ~45 seconds).
+Use an electric mixer on medium to mix everything together until well combined and small ribbon-like waves appear, about 30 seconds (or use a whisk and arm power for ~45 seconds).

-• Remove the beaters and switch to a silicone spatula.
-Add half of the dry ingredients into the wet.
-Fold with a silicone spatula until just combined.
-Add the rest of the dry ingredients and chopped chocolate (minus reserved 12 pieces, if desired).
-Fold just until no dry spots remain.
+Add the rest of the dry ingredients and chopped chocolate (minus reserved 12 pieces for topping).
+Fold together just until no dry spots remain.
 The dough should be thick but somewhat soft, not stodgy.

 • Scoop out cookie dough rounds.
 Use a large cookie scoop to measure out ~72g per cookie dough round (or use a ¼ cup measuring cup, leveling off the top & using a small silicone spatula to get the dough out of the measuring cup).
-PS: Don't make smaller cookies (see Note 5).
+Place the cookie dough rounds on the lined pan/plate from the fridge, but no need to space them out, as they'll chill first.

-• When ready to bake, preheat the oven to 350ºF / 175ºC and arrange a rack in the center of the oven.
-If your rimmed sheet pan is not well-worn or not made of aluminum or nonstick, line it with parchment paper to prevent sticking (see Note 7).
-Add six cookie dough rounds, spacing them 3 inches (7.5 cm) apart, as they’ll spread a lot.
+If your rimmed sheet pan is not well-worn or not made of aluminum or nonstick, it's essential to line with parchment paper to prevent sticking (see Note 7).

 • Bake for 14 to 16 minutes, until edges are golden brown and a bit set but still gooey and soft in the center (16 minutes for a slightly crispier edge).

-• While still warm, sprinkle a little flaky sea salt.
+• While still warm, sprinkle cookies with a little flaky sea salt.
 Cool in the pans for 10 minutes (5 minutes if lined with parchment), then transfer to a cooling rack to cool for a few more minutes.

 • Bake the remaining batch (or freeze the cookie dough to bake later).